JimFawcett/RustThreadPool/README.md

 Operation is illustrated by the file test1.rs in /examples.

 ## Build:
-Download and, in a command prompt, cargo build or cargo test or cargo run --example test1.
+Download and, in a command prompt, use one of the following:
+  - cargo build
+  - cargo test
+  - cargo run --example test1.

 ## Status:
 ThreadPool has been used in several projects in this repository.
 You may wish to look at <a href="https://JimFawcett.github.io/RustCommExperiments.html">RustCommExperiments</a>